dimi97/pokerAI/README.md

 # Version V1:

-(This is a project left unfinished.
-Plans for the future can be found below.)
+(This is a project I started to learn how to build my own Neural Network application from scratch.
+It is not yet finished, but the summary of planned end result can be found below.)

 pokerAI.name="**PzkD**";